 We want to try and prevent abuse and neglect of adults with care and support needs where possible.
 Read our Preventing abuse and neglect of adults at risk during Covid-19 for information on local and national support and services available at this time.

 Weekly updates on domestic abuse and coronavirus are being circulated by Safe Newcastle.
 You can sign up to receive these emails by contacting Joanne Douglas - email@example.com

 The Social Care Institute of Excellence (SCIE) have updated safeguarding adults guidance for care providers during Covid-19.

-There are lots of additional safeguarding adults resources and tools on our Safeguarding Adults - Information for Professionals and Volunteers page.
+There are lots of additional safeguarding adults resources and tools on our report suspected adult abuse page.

 The Newcastle Safeguarding Children Partnership have produced a briefing in relation to safeguarding children and Covid-19.